playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 <p *ngIf="bool; else templHere">True</p>
 ```

-In this example, we are creating a template and assigning it to a [template reference variable](<https://blog.angulartraining.com/tutorial-the-magic-of-template-reference-variables-3183f0a0d9d1>). _This template reference variable will make `templHere` a valid variable to use as a value for other inputs in sibling or child elements._ It wil then handle that variable similarly to how a variable from the component logic is handled when referenced from the template.
+In this example, we are creating a template and assigning it to a [template reference variable](<https://blog.angulartraining.com/tutorial-the-magic-of-template-reference-variables-3183f0a0d9d1>). _This template reference variable will make `templHere` a valid variable to use as a value for other inputs in sibling or child elements._ It will then handle that variable similarly to how a variable from the component logic is handled when referenced from the template.

 We are then adding a structural directive [`ngIf`](https://angular.io/api/common/NgIf) to the `p` element on screen.
 This `ngIf` structural directive will checks if `bool` is true or false, and render items on screen depending on the value of `bool`.